aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customimplementationfactory/_index.md

 public class CustomImplementationFactory
 ```

-Factory to create some instances which may be re-implemented by user for special purpose.
+Factory to create some instances which may be re-implemented by the user for a special purpose.
 ## Constructors

 | Constructor | Description |